 How long does it take?

 Each diff build is different.
-The typical turn-around time is less than 3 days.
-We start building your diff right away so a 'simple' diff build may be ready to ship sooner.
+The typical turn-around time is less than 10 days.
+But for 'simple' diff builds we may be ready to ship sooner.
 If you select the gear polishing or other custom options it may add several days to the build time.
-Most of our rebuild parts are kept in stock so we can start the build right away.
+We stock all of the common rebuild parts so parts shortages are not an issue.
 In rare cases, we may have to order a new part from BMW and that can take additional time.
-Some diff work requires significant manual labor (assembly and disassembly to check clearances) and other setup.
+The diff build process involves significant manual labor (repeated assembly and disassembly to check clearances) and other setup.
 During busy times of the year we may experience some backups in the build process.
 In the event there is a prolonged delay, you will be notified.

 How is a diff shipped?